mattresnick/custom-sklearn-feature-selection/README.md

 I keep feature selection methods here which I have written for Scikit-Learn compatibility (I wrote the code, not the original methods themselves unless otherwise indicated).
+I have also included the project write-up for which I wrote most of the code.

 The following are references to the original papers of each method, where appropriate:

 [1] Y. She.
 Thresholding-based iterative selection procedures for model selection and shrinkage.
 Electronic Journal of Statistics, 3:384–415, 2009